-Student teaching
+Student Teaching

 Student teaching is a full semester in duration and is usually completed during the seventh or eighth semester of study.
-During the 2005-2006 school year, students may not enroll for any applied or classroom courses beyond those of the student teaching unit.
-After 2005-2006, students may not enroll for any applied or classroom courses and may not present or participate in recitals or choral performances during the semester of student teaching.
+Students may not enroll for any applied or classroom courses and may not present or participate in recitals or choral performances during the semester of student teaching.
 Further departmental policies regarding the student teaching semester are contained in the Music Education Department Handbook.

-Bachelor of Music/Master of Arts in Teaching (B.M. /M.A.T.)
-5-year Combined Degree Program
+Bachelor of Music/Master of Arts in Teaching (B.M./M.A.T.)
+Five-Year Combined Degree Program

-The Bachelor of Music/Master of Arts in Teaching is a fiveyear, dual-degree university program whereby students earn a Bachelor of Music degree with a major in Music Education from Westminster Choir College and a Master of Arts in Teaching degree from the School of Education.
+The Bachelor of Music/Master of Arts in Teaching is a five-year, dualdegree University program whereby students earn a Bachelor of Music degree with a major in Music Education from Westminster Choir College and a Master of Arts in Teaching degree from the School of Education.
 The State of New Jersey letter of eligibility with advanced standing, commonly called "certification", is granted upon completion of the dual degree program.
 Students may apply for this program upon successful completion of the sophomore portfolio review and, if accepted, may begin the program in the junior year.
 Students must have the recommendation of the Music Education Department and meet specific requirements for admission that are included elsewhere in this catalog as well as the Rider University catalog.

-Music Education major: graduate (M.M.)
+Music Education Major: Graduate (M.M.)

 It is generally expected that students interested in the Master of Music program will have achieved state teaching certification and will have taught for at least one year prior to initial enrollment at Westminster.
 Applicants are sometimes accepted without this experience, but the Music Education Department reserves the right to require that a year of successful teaching be completed before the Master of Music degree in this major field is granted.
 The graduate program does not itself include courses leading to New Jersey certification; applicants should therefore normally possess certificates before beginning master's work.
 The Master of Music program reflects the Westminster philosophy that the music educator must be a fully capable musician.
 Consequently, there is a decided emphasis on performance or composition in the curriculum, with several options available.
 The professional music education courses are designed primarily to expand and update the techniques of public school music teachers.